pineapple-petezah/petezahv4.github.io/README.md

 ## Pete Zah Games Sourced
 - We use Space's Typescript setup.
-- We use Bruny's static proxy setup
+- We use Brunysixlwork's static proxy setup which is based off of Titanium Network's ultraviolet proxy.
-- We use Szvy Central's proxy server
+- We use a bare proxy server that links to Benrogo's proxy
-- We use games from Math 66 Games and the old Selenete.cc
+- We use games from Math 66 Games, 3kh0, and the old Selenete.cc
 - We owe our now.gg bypass to Frogie's Arcade

 ## Pete Zah Games Stats